MinnPost/minnpost-swlrt-demographics/README.md

 Exploration of the Southwest Light Rail (Green Line Extension).
 Note that at current time, these are still just proposed stops and routes.

-You can see this project in action at *published story link goes here*.
+You can see this project in action [minnpost.com](http://www.minnpost.com/data/2014/06/sw-lrt-demographics).

 *Unless otherwise noted, MinnPost projects on [Github](https://github.com/minnpost) are story-driven and meant for transparency sake and not focused on re-use.
 For a list of our more reusable projects, go to [code.minnpost.com](http://code.minnpost.com).*